Table of Contents

 Pros

-• Excellent Projection: The choice of solid cedar for the top gives the guitar a powerful projection, ideal for performances.
+- Excellent Projection: The choice of solid cedar for the top gives the guitar a robust projection, which is ideal for performances.

 Cons